Myki incident- lessons for organisations

 - Clear lines of responsibility are needed for effective data governance

 Confusion about who was responsible for protecting the dataset contributed to this incident.
 Two agencies involved in the data release both believed that the other was responsible for ensuring that the data recipient secured the data.

 This highlights the importance of clear lines of responsibility as an element of data governance.
 Organisations involved in data sharing and release, especially when working with other agencies, need to have a clear shared understanding about who is responsible for considering and addressing privacy risks.

-For more information about how to safely share personal information in accordance with the PDP Act see Guidelines for sharing personal information.
+For more information about how to safely share personal information in accordance with the PDP Act see Information Sharing and Privacy.